 Given Britain’s role as an Empire and major global trading partner, suits soon began to spread worldwide and became synonymous with class and social standing.
 British tailor suits became popular far and wide, across Europe and reaching out to the Far East.
 Perhaps one of the best examples of this is the Japanese word for suit ‘sabiro’, which – as you might have guessed – is a truncation of the phrase ‘Savile’ and ‘row’.

 At the beginning of the Victorian period, the frock coat was common and considered standard everyday clothing for gentlemen.
 Subsequently, the morning coat, which had a cutaway front to allow for riding a horse, a common occurrence for the era, became the coat of choice.
-You can find out more about the morning coat, and our modern take on the style here.
+Check out our morning coats, and our modern take on the style with mens overcoats on our product menu.
 The dinner jacket, which remains a fixture of formal events to this day, was invented during the same era.

 The role of the suit has changed dramatically throughout history too.
 Whereas suits were once worn as an everyday item, day-to-day styles have become considerably less formal.
 The general public would often wear work clothes suitable for manual labour through the week, which meant a suit was the outfit of choice for the evening or weekends.
 While there will always be those who opt for more casual day-to-day wear, the rise in affordable suits from retailers has made them accessible to many and, as with all fashion, these things follow a cyclical route.
-We have already seen a rise in the popularity of the British made suit, especially as people promote their fashion choices daily through social media.
+We have already seen a rise in the popularity of the British custom tailors who make bespoke suits, especially as people promote their fashion choices daily through social media.

-It’s a fact that quality British tailoring remains a hallmark of success.
+It’s a fact that quality British tailors remain a hallmark of success.
 No one can deny that British tailor suits will always be the epitome of style in men’s fashion.
-To find out more about our range of British made suits, explore our site.
+To find out more about our master tailors of British bespoke suits, check out our about us page.
+For British made 3 piece suits, explore our site.
 Or for those looking for something extra special, why not treat yourself and commission a made to measure suit.